AlexanderBeck0/CS509Project/README.md

 ### Admin

 There only exists one Admin within the Auction House.
 Admin has the ability to [Freeze](#freeze-item) and [Unfreeze](#unfreeze-item) items.
 Additionally, Admin can [Generate Auction Report](#generate-auction-report) and [Generate Forensics Report](#generate-forensics-report).

+As of iteration 1: Admin can also view the database data on their account page.

 #### Freeze Item